lknop/ControllinoMqtt/README.md

 # ControllinoMqtt
-Home Automation based on Controllino, Arduino and MQTT.
+Automation PLC based on Controllino, Arduino and MQTT.

 Originally forked from [aitorforero/MyHome](https://github.com/aitorforero/MyHome) but renamed to be more precise and reinitialized to reduce the size of the git repository.